 The Geo-blocking Regulation does not prevent a provider from operating different country stores.
 In principle, these may also be based on different, i.e. country-specific, general terms and conditions.
 This applies in particular to the different determination of net sales prices.
 It can therefore still be attractive to operate multilingual online stores with different general terms and conditions.

 Nevertheless, the exceptions listed in Art.
-4 para.
-1 must be strictly observed.
-In cross-border situations, the provider must also offer the goods or services under the same conditions if the customer wishes to do so,
+4 (1) of the Geo-blocking Regulation must also be strictly observed here.
+In cross-border situations, the supplier must also offer the goods or services under the same conditions if the customer wishes to do so,

 The conditions in all general terms and conditions used must therefore be the same.